AI-driven View Guidance System in Intra-cardiac Echocardiography Imaging: Materials and Methods

 \subsection{Procedure Overview}

-Figure\,\ref{fig:framework}~(a) presents an overview of the proposed ICE view guidance system.
-The procedure is broken down into several key steps, each of which is detailed below: \begin{enumerate} \item {\bf Home view positioning:} The procedure begins by positioning the ICE catheter in the mid-right atrium (RA) to achieve the {\it home view}.
-Then, the ICE catheter is placed in a neutral position, which serves as our reference coordinate system. \item {\bf The desired view selection:} The clinician selects the goal view (as index $g$) from a predefined library of clinical views.
+Figure\,\ref{fig:framework}~(a) provides an overview of the proposed ICE view guidance system.
+The procedure is divided into several key steps, each of which is detailed below: \begin{enumerate} \item {\bf Home view positioning:} The procedure begins by positioning the ICE catheter in the mid-RA to achieve the {\it home view}.
+Next, the ICE catheter is placed in a neutral position, which serves as the reference coordinate system. \item {\bf The desired view selection:} The clinician selects the goal view (indexed as $g$) from a predefined library of clinical views.
 The selected view index is then fed into our model $\mathcal{M}$ to estimate the current imaging state in spatial space $S_{home}^{g}$ (Equation\,\eqref{eq:model1}). \item {\bf Compute relative vectors $\Delta {\bf J}_{(curr,g)}$:} This process requires the continuous prediction of the relative vector $\Delta {\bf J}_{(curr,g)}$ to provide feedback to the user.
 To achieve this, it is essential to know the current catheter imaging state ${\bf S}_{curr}^{home}$ (Equation\,\eqref{eq:model2}) to calculate the relative vectors needed for movement.
-A novel aspect of our approach is that our same model also serves as a state estimator for this purpose.
 Then, using $\mathcal{IK}$, the relative joint vectors $\Delta {\bf J}_{(curr,g)}$ from the current state to the goal state are computed at Equation\,\eqref{eq:model3}.
-Figure\,\ref{fig:framework}~(b) illustrates the iterative process. \item {\bf Iteration:} Repeat the above steps 3-4 until the goal view is successfully reached.
+Figure\,\ref{fig:framework}~(b) shows the iterative process. \item {\bf Iteration:} Repeat the above steps 3-4 until the goal view is successfully reached.
 Once the goal view is reached, the clinician can repeat the process starting from step 2 to transition from the current view to any other desired view. \end{enumerate}